Provably Fair Crypto and Bitcoin Blackjack

 What is Blackjack?

 In blackjack you take turns to play in a row of five cards.
 There are two cards on each hand in a line of a multiple of four or higher.
-The deck is made up of 52 cards, not 69.
+The deck consists of 52 cards, not 69.

-If the player increases to a count of three, from the next card dealt, he will be able to take two cards, which will shift the count to four.
-The option to discard one card or have it stacked will be given to the player.
+If the player raises to the count of three, he will be allowed to take two cards from the next card dealt, which will change the count to four.
+The player will be offered the choice to discard one card or have it stacked.

 If he feels that he can end up with a stronger hand by piling it the player can opt to discard it.
 The card he puts in the stack would be numbered in order, so that if he had drawn it before the transfer was made, he would have taken the second card.

 However the player can’t take two in a row, either.
-For eg, if he has raised to four and two are dealt, before taking the fourth card, he would have to take the third card from the next contract.
+For example, if he has raised to four and two are dealt, he will have to take the third card of the next deal before taking the fourth card.

-There are a total of 52 cards, not 69.
+A limit of 52 cards are listed, not 69.
 Two, ten, queen, king, jack, queen, king, ace, nine, and king are the face cards on the deck that we’re not normally familiar with.

-Two, ten, king, king, queen and ace are the four cards that players are always aware of.
+The four cards that players are often mindful of are two, ten, king, king, queen and ace.
 The eight, queen and king are respectively called jacks and queens.
 Two is the best card in a deck, normally.

 One, two, three, four, five, six, seven, eight, nine, ten, ace are the remaining cards.
-None of the remaining cards are considered aces.
+The remaining card is not called aces.
 You can think of one, two and three as the tops and fours as bottoms.

 Another 32 cards are on the deck.
-Any of them may be handled face down or face up in a set of hands to be used by the players or acted upon.
+Most of them can be dealt face down or face up to be seen by the players or acted upon in a series of hands.

 Blackjack can be played for fun and with no money at all, but there are some ways you can be paid.
 For instance, when there are no tables left to pay the players, casino employees may agree to pay you to play.

-A dealer can also take up a collection for the players and if there are no players, he or she can still get paid by the staff.
-The staff will go through the player’s betting slips and if there are enough, they will be paid a small amount of money.
+A dealer can still set up a selection for the players and he or she can also be charged by the staff if there are no players.
+The workers will go through the betting slips of the player and they will be paid a small sum of cash if there is enough.
 If there isn’t one, each of them will be paid by the workers.

 The question I want to pose to all of you now is: “If you’re dealt a four card and an Ace as your first two cards that means you got a pair!”
 That’s a very high value for Blackjack!
 You are punished by losing everything you have left if you do not play a hand.
-Sometimes you may not be able to win this type of hand as the card value is really high and too small of a bet will take it all back!
-If you play and play with that pair, on the other hand, and all four of your cards are Blackjack, then you win big!
+Often when the card value is very high, you will not be able to win this sort of hand and too tiny a gamble will take it all back!
+On the other hand, if you play and play with that pair and all four of your cards are Blackjack, you win big!

-At that point, you can raise your bet until the hand total is big enough to win the hand.
+You will raise your bet at that stage before the sum of the hand is high enough to take the hand.
 Now you will want to bet much higher than the “four-card and Ace” hand to start the process.
 Many times this is where Blackjack becomes addicting.
 There is a winning strategy, but you have to do the math.
-If you’re playing at an actual casino, just use this technique.
-My heart is telling me that the blackjack dealer will see what you are doing at a casino.
+Only use this strategy if you’re playing at an actual casino.
+My heart tells me that at a casino the blackjack dealer can see what you are playing.
 After all, they are always flipping the cards and adjusting the position of the cards.
-It’s just a matter of when the play is going to catch on.
+It’s just a matter of if they will catch on to your play.

-If you win a hand, it’s no big deal!
-All you lose are the first two cards.
-Please note that the bet is always 0, so it’s a wash!
+It’s no big deal if you win a hand!
+You are just losing your first two cards.
+Remember the bet is always zero, so that’s a wash!

-If you’re playing for fun, don’t play so high!
+If you play for fun, don’t play as big as that!
 Let’s face it.
 Playing poker for fun and losing 50 cents a hand (what we call a “loser’s hand”) is no fun.
-Generally, the odds are stacked against you.
-It’s a numbers game, but if you play a poor game, don’t say you’re awesome.
+The odds are usually stacked against you.
+It’s a numbers game, so don’t think your great if you make a bad play.

 Blackjack is a poker game where there is an edge in the casino.
-No matter what path you take or what blackjack technique you pursue, it doesn’t matter.
-The casino still scores in the long term.
-I evaluate blackjack in several of my posts to help players win in the casino.
+It doesn’t matter what approach you take or what blackjack strategy you follow.
+In the long run, the casino always wins.
+In most of my articles, I analyze blackjack to help players win at the casino.

-I will discuss the cost and benefit by using the high-handed method in this essay.
+In this article, I will examine the risk versus reward of using the high hand approach.
 I would also cover the result link to the deck and spot a correlation between interpreting the cards and learning the cards.
-In the end, by learning to spot the cards, I can explain how players will gain from a good knowledge of the blackjack rules and how they can become stronger players.
+In the end, I will show how players can benefit from a strong knowledge of the blackjack rules and how they can become better players by learning to spot the cards.

-Blackjack is a type of casino card game.
-Roulette is a type of card game for casinos.
+Blackjack is a form of card game for casinos.
+Roulette is a type of casino card game.
 This is important for understanding how to spot the cards and win at the casino.

 Blackjack, like Roulette, is a game of probabilities.
-The only difference is the betting in Blackjack, unlike Roulette, does not change the odds.
+Unlike Roulette, the only distinction is that betting on Blackjack does not alter the odds.

-The two distinctions in Roulette and Blackjack are that the house advantage is one percent in Blackjack, and that you are much more likely to fail as the dealer turns the wheel and you play blackjack.
+The two differences between Roulette and Blackjack are that the house edge in Blackjack is one percent, and that when the dealer spins the wheel and you play blackjack, you are much more likely to lose.
 So if you gamble $1 on roulette, you’re going to lose 99.5% of the time.
 You’ll lose just 1.5 percent of the time when you bet $1 on Blackjack.

-Knowing these risk/reward disparities means you are much more likely to win when the blackjack dealer turns the wheel and you bet $1, than you are when you bet $1 on Roulette.
-If you were to throw a Roulette chip into the Roulette wheel and you were to spin the wheel and the ball landed on the wheel, you are much more likely to win than you are when you throw a Roulette chip into the Blackjack wheel and the ball lands on the table.
+Knowing these differences in risk/reward means that when the blackjack dealer spins the wheel and you bet $1, you are much more likely to win than you are when you bet $1 in Roulette.
+You are much more likely to win than you are when you throw a Roulette chip into the Blackjack wheel and the ball lands on the table if you were to throw a Roulette chip into the Roulette wheel and turn the wheel and the ball lands on the wheel.

 At no time are you “sure” you are winning.
 Blackjack has a house edge of one percent and, if you throw a Roulette chip into the wheel and the ball lands on the table, you have no way of knowing whether you are “winning” or “losing” at the end of the hand.
-When they bet, roulette players are far more certain.
+Roulette players are much more certain when they bet.

-It can be argued that Blackjack has a higher chance of being won than Roulette because of the way the game is played.
-In Roulette, the player has little control over how much he bets.
-A player with money in Roulette can bet as much as he likes and, if it doesn’t go his way, there are no repercussions.
-In Blackjack, the player has a choice when he bets.
+Because of the way the game is played, it can be argued that Blackjack has a better probability of being won than Roulette.
+In Roulette, there is no influence the player has on how much he bets.
+A player with roulette money will bet as much as he wants, and there are no consequences if it doesn’t go his way.
+In Blackjack, as he bets, the player has an option.
 But, in the end, the player has a one in 10 chance of winning.

 Can Cryptocurrency be stolen?

 As of December 2017, around 980,000 bitcoins have been stolen from cryptocurrency exchanges.
 One type of theft involves a third party accessing the private key to a victim’s bitcoin address, or of an online wallet.
-If the private key is taken, it is possible to shift all the Bitcoins from the compromised account.
+If the private key is stolen, all the bitcoins from the compromised address can be transferred.

 Another type of theft involves the compromise of the wallet itself.
-In this case, thieves can withdraw all the funds and convert it to another currency.
+Thieves will remove all the funds in this situation and transfer them to another currency.

-A major cause of bitcoin theft has been when a cryptocurrency fork happens.
-This occurs when a large number of users decide to create their own version of the blockchain for a single digital currency by creating their own version of the blockchain (the database holding all the data and records) that can then be used to validate transactions and verify transactions in the original chain.
+A big source of bitcoin fraud has been when a blockchain fork arises.
+This happens when a large number of users for one digital currency decide to create their own version of it by creating their own version of the blockchain (the database that holds all the data and records) which can then be used to validate transactions and to verify transactions on the original chain.

 While your cryptocurrency wallet files are not kept by hackers on your computers, cryptocurrency is no less prone to robbery.
-When you sleep, they may cover your keys or unlock a ‘temporary’ or compromised wallet.
+They could hide your keys or open a ‘temporary’ or compromised wallet while you sleep.

 If the crypto was stored in an offline wallet, then this would not affect you.
 But that would allow the hackers access if the storage was online and you hadn’t yet installed malware on it.